Educator Grant Guidelines and Vision

-At Teaching Tolerance, we support educators who embrace and embed anti-bias principles throughout their schools.
-To demonstrate our support, we are pleased to announce a new project: Teaching Tolerance Educator Grants.
-These grants, ranging from $500-$10,000, will further our mission by supporting projects that promote affirming school climates and educate youth to thrive in a diverse democracy.
+Teaching Tolerance Educator Grants support educators who embrace and embed anti-bias principles throughout their schools.
+These grants, ranging from $500-$10,000, support projects that promote affirming school climates and educate youth to thrive in a diverse democracy.

 Who Is Eligible?